AdobeDocs/workfront.en/help/classic/workfront-proof/wp-tech-corner/troubleshooting/corrupted-interface-font-pv-mac.md

 product-area: documents
 navigation-topic: tips-tricks-and-troubleshooting-workfront-proof-tech-corner
 title: Troubleshooting - corrupted interface font in proofing viewer on Mac
 description: If you notice that the proofing viewer does not display interface font properly, this could be due to some issues with the fonts on your Mac machine.
-To resolve the problem, try the following solutions:
+To resolve the problem, try the following solutions - EDIT ME.
 ---

 # Troubleshooting - corrupted interface font in proofing viewer on Mac